onox/orka/docs/windows-input/gamepads.md

 - **Force-feedback**.
 Play and cancel rumble and periodic force-feedback effects.

 - **Motion sensor**.
-Get the linear acceleration and angular velocity using the motion sensor of a gamepad.
+Get the estimated orientation or measured linear acceleration and angular velocity using the motion sensor of a gamepad.

 - **Battery**.
 Retrieve the capacity and charging state of the battery of a gamepad.